pinkencat/ZedExEss/README.md

 ## Current status

 ZedExEss is under active development.
 Hardware emulation, media compatibility, and the cross-platform host may continue to change.

-In particular, **Scorpion 256 support remains unfinished and should not currently be considered production-ready**.
+## Known Bugs

+Scorpion TR-DOS currently fights with kempston joystick if enabled.
+When using Scorpion emulation, do not use Kempston joystick.